tapans/TextNet/README.md

 <li>npm install</li>
 <li>Make and configure a Twilio Account.
 Be sure to get a number, and configure your SMS request url to point to your server endpoint</li>
 <li>Get Google Maps API key</li>
-<li>Create a directory called env and within that directory, create the following files:
+<liCcreate the following files in env directory:
   <ul>
     <li><b>AUTH_TOKEN</b>: Store your Twilio auth token in this file.</li>
     <li><b>GOOGLE_MAPS_API_KEY</b>: Store your google maps api key in this file.</li>